Predictive Feature Caching for Training-free Acceleration of Molecular Geometry Generation: Predictive Feature Caching for the Molecular Domain

-\paragraph{Adams–Bashforth caching.} \citet{yu_ab-cache_2025} similarly argues that the smooth feature trajectory can be exploited by applying a $j$-step Adams–Bashforth (AB) linear multi-step forecast.
+\paragraph{Adams–Bashforth caching.} \citet{yu_ab-cache_2025} similarly argues that the smooth feature trajectory can be exploited by applying a $j$-step Adams--Bashforth (AB) linear multistep forecast.
 For flow matching, this yields the $j$th-order linear recursion

 which uses the last $j$ cached outputs to predict the current output.
-The implementation is similar to that of TaylorSeer caching; every $D$ solver steps we populate the cache of backbone outputs, predict subsequent steps with $F_{\mathrm{AB}(j)}(x_{t + k})$ and ensure that the last step is computed with $F(x_T)$.
+The implementation is similar to that of TaylorSeer caching; every $D$ solver steps, we populate the cache of backbone outputs, predict subsequent steps with $\widehat F_{\mathrm{AB}(j)}(h_{t_{k+r}})$, and ensure that the last step is computed with $F(h_T)$.

-\paragraph{Equivariance.} Caching as we have established it is a time-scalar linear combinations of cached features and finite differences.
+\paragraph{Equivariance.} Caching, as we have established it, is a time-scalar linear combination of cached features and finite differences.
 These operations commute with the $G$ action.
 Using the Euler update, equivariance yields the commutation relation

 so each discrete step preserves the symmetry action.
-Consequently, if $v_\theta(\cdot,t)$ is $G$-equivariant at cached time steps and the base density $p_{\mathrm{noise}}$ is $G$-invariant (Sec.~\ref{sec:background}), the forecasted evaluations are $G$-equivariant throughout sampling, and the terminal density remains $G$-invariant.
+Consequently, if $v_\theta(\cdot,t)$ is $G$-equivariant at cached time steps and the base density $p_{\mathrm{noise}}$ is $G$-invariant (see Sec.~\ref{sec:background}), the forecasted evaluations are $G$-equivariant throughout sampling, and the terminal density remains $G$-invariant.
 As a result, the discussed predictive feature caching preserves equivariance of the generation process.

+\paragraph{Limitations.} Feature caching relies on trajectory smoothness, a property we demonstrate empirically across multiple molecule generation architectures.
+However, specific architectural design choices or complex learned dynamics might induce non-smooth trajectories, for which a fixed caching interval may be insufficient to accurately approximate high-frequency feature variations.
+Such transient regions motivate future research to dynamically adjust the caching frequency based on local trajectory complexity.